SeabookChen/seabookchen.net/_posts/2013-05-10-setup-jekyll-on-windows.md

 2. Go to <http://rubyinstaller.org/downloads/>

-3. Download "DEVELOPMENT KIT" installer that matches the Windows architecture and the Ruby just installed.
+3. Download "DEVELOPMENT KIT" installer that matches the Windows architecture and the Ruby version just installed.
-For example, `DevKit-mingw64-64-4.7.2-20130224-1432-sfx.exe` for 64-bit Windows with Ruby 2.0.0 x64.
+For example, `DevKit-mingw64-64-4.7.2-20130224-1432-sfx.exe` is for 64-bit Windows with Ruby 2.0.0 x64.
 <br />Here is a list about how to choose the correct DevKit version:

     > **Ruby 1.8.6 to 1.9.3**: DevKit tdm-32-4.5.2<br />